 No matter how large, our frames are designed to reduce your work on assembly to a minimum of effort and hassle.
 Consult with us on how we can provide custom-designed stretcher frame assemblies for your very large canvas sizes or works requiring exceptional strength & dimensional stability.

-For very large sizes or when other requirements dictate, we can also create keyable aluminum or hybrid wood-aluminum stretcher frames.
+For very large sizes or when other requirements dictate, we can also create keyable aluminum stretcher frames.